kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lab_Executing_Stored_Procedures.md

     SET @TotalPayroll = 0;
     SET @AverageSalary = 0;

-    -- Validate department if specified
+    -- Validate d.DepartmentName if specified
     IF @DepartmentID IS NOT NULL AND NOT EXISTS ( SELECT 1 FROM Departments WHERE DepartmentID = @DepartmentID AND IsActive = 1 )